Configure Kafka TLS Encryption

 Prerequisites

-TLS certificates are necessary for encryption.
-You can use your own certificates, either self-signed or issued by a trusted certificate authority (CA).
+TLS certificates are required for encryption.
+You can use your own certificates, either self-signed or issued by a trusted CA.

 Create a local CA for self-signed certificates